WiiLink24/web/README.md

 npm run dev
 ```

+Additionally, you will need to populate the .env with your own Contentful CMS keys.
+To do so, generate the content models in the application to match those supplied in the contentful.ts file inside this project, and then grab the API keys.
+This is necessary to be able to preview news articles.

 ### You will see a live preview of your changes inside your default web browser!

 ## Structure